What Is a Car Insurance Surcharge?

 What Are the Penalties?

 If you don't pay your car insurance premium, including any surcharges, your insurance may lapse and leave you uninsured for driving.

-If you do not pay a surcharge assessed by your state government (often referred to as an SR-22 or Certificate of Financial Responsibility filing), your driver's license will likely be suspended and it will no longer be legal for you to drive until it is restored.
-To have your license restored, you will have to pay any surcharges and fees owed, including any license restoration fees.
+In some states, if you do not pay a surcharge assessed by your state government (often referred to as an SR-22 or Certificate of Financial Responsibility filing), your driver's license can be suspended, making it illegal for you to drive until it is restored.
+To have your license restored, you would then have to pay any surcharges and fees owed, including any license restoration fees.

 Alternatives to a Car Insurance Surcharge

 If your car insurance premium increases, it could be due to a rate increase, or rate hike, rather than a surcharge.

 Unlike a surcharge, a rate hike isn't a temporary increase or penalty.
 It's a fixed increase in your insurance premium.
 Sometimes these are the result of an insurance company raising their prices and are applied to every policyholder.

 Many companies look at your credit score before setting your car insurance premium.
 You can lower the cost of car insurance by improving your credit score.

 Other times, a rate hike may be due to a change in your circumstances, such as: